SecurityGeekIO/zscaler-sdk-python-v2/docsrc/index.rst

        # clear all custom headers
        client.clear_custom_headers()

        # output should be: {}
        print(client.get_custom_headers())

 Note, that custom headers will be overwritten with default headers with the same name.
-This doesn’t allow breaking the client.
+This doesn't allow breaking the client.
 Get default
 headers:

 Zscaler OneAPI Rate Limiting